Megan Holland

 This is where the hope comes in: Alice Proctor’s Equalities workshop reflections

-Alice Proctor reflects on her experience facilitating our LGBTQ+ History Month equalities workshops in February.
+Alice Proctor reflects on her experience facilitating our LGBTQIA+ History Month equalities workshops in February.

 Facilitator Hebe speaking with students in equalities workshop